Internet on the go, saving money

 2. Travel outside the European Union

 Here the argument is stark and leaves no room for interpretation.
-As soon as your plane lands in New York, Dubai, Tokyo, Thailand or any other non-EU destination, your carrier's data roaming becomes prohibitively expensive.
-Leaving it on by mistake, even if only to receive WhatsApp notifications, is the quickest way to receive a nightmarish bill on your return.
+As soon as your plane lands in New York, Dubai, Tokyo, Thailand or any other non-EU destination, your provider's data roaming becomes prohibitively expensive.
+Leaving it on by mistake, even if only to receive WhatsApp notifications, is the quickest way to receive a hefty bill on your return.
 This is not an exaggeration: costs can exceed €20-30 per 100 megabytes of traffic.

 As mentioned, operators enforce a "fair use policy" to prevent abuse, such as permanent use of a foreign SIM in a country.